SAP-archive/iot-edge-samples/edge-ml-welding-sound/README.md

 ### Installation
 Prerequisites:
-- Set up an SAP IoT Service Edge Platform on the target machine.
+- Set up an SAP IoT Edge Platform on the target machine.
 For instructions, please refer to the following JAM page: https://jam4.sapjam.com/wiki/show/XaRvWNbDMggAVtAdhpQ1qp
 - A built `EdgeML-<VERSION>.jar` file
 - Edge Services Streaming Service is deployed to and running on the Edge Platform